Updated Card For WWE Crown Jewel | 411MANIA

 Updated Card For WWE Crown Jewel

-WWE has an updated lineup for Crown Jewel following this week’s episode of Raw.
-You can see the card below for the show, which airs on November 4th from Riyadh, Saudi Arabia live on Peacock and WWE Network:
+WWE has an updated card for Crown Jewel following this week’s Smackdown.
+You can see the lineup below for the show, which takes place on November 4th in Riyadh, Saudi Arabia and airs live on Peacock and WWE Network:

 * WWE World Heavyweight Championship Match: Seth Rollins vs. Drew McIntyre